PSRahul/cub200_trainer/README.md

 # ⚡Lightning Fast Trainer⚡

 This repository provides recipes in **PyTorch Lightning** for task of object classification and detection.
+## Features

+1. Fully functional network and data modules configurable by the custom configurations
+2. Tensorboard Logging
+3. Automatic Learning Rate Optimisation with Optuna
 ## Completed

 ### Image Classification